 According to the cam- paign, one million climate change-linked jobs could be created across the coun- tryinabidtocutCO2 emissions by 80 per cent.

 It will be calling for the Government to set up a National Climate Service to invest in climate jobs.
-Neil McAlister, secretary of Bolton TUC, said “We need to debate alternative economic ideas to current policies.
+Neil McAlister, secretary of Bolton TUC, said “We need to debate alternative economic ideas to

 “Bolton is suffering through increasing unem- ployment.
 We need a future for young people who need jobs when they leave school, college or university.